 If you pick up a 200-gallon box, you won’t need to restock for a while.
 The salt is entirely natural, with no traces of nitrates or phosphates.
-It can dissolve slowly, so be patient while mixing and preparing it.
+It can dissolve slowly, so be patient while preparing it.

 If your hermit crabs take to this marine salt, consider upgrading them to crystals from the same brand.
 These cost more but contain additional calcium, which is essential to hermit crabs.
 Crystals will also offset any lingering, microscopic traces of heavy metals in water.